hikaya-io/hakawati/CONTRIBUTING.md

 - The PR must be reviewed by at least **1 developer** other than the author.
 - PR Checkpoints:
   - Check that the application still functions locally as before
-  - All set checks passes
+  - All set checks pass
-  - The bug/feature/enhancement in question is fully addressed
+  - The bug/feature/enhancement in question is fully addressed and satisfies the issue acceptance criteria
   - PRs will use a predefined template.
 In the PR body, the following questions should be addressed:
-    - **Descriptive Title:** Add the issue number followed by a brief description of the ticket e.g., `ACT-001: Adds project status`
+    - **Descriptive Title:** Add the issue number followed by a brief description of the ticket e.g., `HAK-001: Adds project status`
     - **What issue(s) does this PR resolve?** *List all the issues resolved by this PR*
       - [ ] Issue 1

       Type the following to automatically link the issue to this PR: `Resolves _[Github Issue #](https://example.com/ABCD-XXXX)_`

       > If this PR is still a `work in progress`, add the label = `WIP`.
-    - **Considerations and implementation** Describe your approach you took to solve the issue and mention any issues that others should pay attention to.
+    - **Considerations and implementation** Describe the approach you took to solve the issue and mention any issues that others should pay attention to.
     - **How to test** List the steps for others to test your changes.
       - [ ] Step 1
     - **Test(s) added** List the tests you've added or need to be added: